Objectives and approach

-A group of experts in the diabetes field developed a training module with focus on the burden of Diabetes Mellitus Type 2 (DMT2) and GDM.
-Health care professionals were trained in screening, diagnosis and management of GDM.
+A group of diabetes experts will develop a training module with focus on the burden of Diabetes Mellitus Type 2 (DMT2) and GDM.
+Health care professionals will be trained in screening, diagnosis and management of GDM.

-Obstetricians and physicians were trained as Trainer’s of Trainers (ToT).
-Groups of five from each of Sri Lanka’s 26 districts were trained, resulting in 135 trained trainers.
-Their main tasks involved empowerment of other health care personnel, like medical officers, midwives and nurses to screen, diagnose and manage pregnant women with GDM.
+Obstetricians and physicians will be trained as Trainers of Trainers (ToTs).
+Groups of five from each of Sri Lanka’s 26 districts will be trained, resulting in 135 trained trainers.
+Their main tasks will involve empowerment of other health care personnel, like medical officers, midwives and nurses to screen, diagnose and manage pregnant women with GDM.

-Materials on GDM were developed and distributed to pregnant women with GDM and/or pregnancy induced hypertension.
-A “Centre of Excellence” was established to perform follow-up of mothers and their offspring, and a database was developed to follow up with the mothers and their offspring’s health.
+Materials on GDM will be developed and distributed to pregnant women with GDM and/or pregnancy induced hypertension.
+A “Centre of Excellence” will be established to perform follow-up of mothers and their offspring, and a database will be developed to follow up with the mothers and their offspring’s health.

-Meetings with experts were held in order to develop a training module for ToT in foot care.
-Trainers subsequently trained health care personnel at district level.
-A further 10 ToTs were educated in adequate footwear at the “Centre of Excellence”, and the trainers afterwards trained an additional 75 students in foot care and footwear.
-A focal point for low cost manufacturing of proper footwear was established.
-Partnerships with the private sector were initiated to ensure quality footwear and better outcome of diabetes related foot problems.
-A nationwide network is being established for the purpose of improving knowledge about the diabetic foot.
-The family members of people with diabetes and foot problems were encouraged to help taking care of the affected feet in order to prevent lower limb ulcerations and risks of amputation.
+Meetings with experts will be held to develop a training module for ToT in foot care.
+Trainers will subsequently train health care personnel at district level.
+A further 10 ToTs will be educated in adequate footwear at the “Centre of Excellence”, and the trainers afterwards will be trained an additional 75 students in foot care and footwear.
+A focal point for low-cost manufacturing of proper footwear will be established.
+Partnerships with the private sector will be initiated to ensure quality footwear and better outcome of diabetes related foot problems.
+A nationwide network will be established for the purpose of improving knowledge about the diabetic foot.
+The family members of people with diabetes and foot problems will be encouraged to help take care of the affected feet to prevent lower limb ulcerations and risks of amputation.

-The existing health promotion model developed in WDF09-411 was evaluated; further adjusted and strengthened before implementing in different settings to improve healthy behaviour.
-1,000 employees from five work settings in an urban area were selected as Health Promotion Facilitators (HPF) and were trained in capacity building in health promotion.
-A number of students from five schools were trained as 'health messengers'.
-Furthermore, 10 people from rural areas were trained as HPF.
-These health promotion facilitators and messengers would raise knowledge and awareness levels in their respective settings.
-Politicians and other leaders were approached with an advocacy package in order to inform them of the behavioural risk factors associated with diabetes and NCDs.
-They were encouraged to support policy reforms to address the risk factors at the societal level.
+The existing health promotion model developed in WDF09-411 will be evaluated; further adjusted and strengthened before implementing in different settings to improve healthy behaviour.
+1,000 employees from five work settings in an urban area will be selected as Health Promotion Facilitators (HPF) and trained in capacity building in health promotion.
+A number of students from five schools will be trained as 'health messengers'.
+Furthermore, 10 people from rural areas will be trained as HPF.
+These health promotion facilitators and messengers will raise knowledge and awareness levels in their respective settings.
+Politicians and other leaders will be approached with an advocacy package in order to inform them of the behavioural risk factors associated with diabetes and NCDs.
+They will be encouraged to support policy reforms to address the risk factors at the societal level.

 1 centre of excellence established for gestational diabetes care.